yevster/weblogic-on-azure/javaee/README.md

 ## Running the Application
 The next step is to get the application up and running.
 Follow the steps below to do so.
 * Start Eclipse.
 * Go to the 'Servers' panel, secondary click.
-Select New -> Server -> Oracle -> Oracle WebLogic Server Tools.
+Select New -> Server
+* Select Oracle -> Oracle WebLogic Server Tools.
 Click next.
 Accept the license agreement, click 'Finish'.
 Eclipse may ask to be restarted.
 If so, comply with the request.
 * After the Eclipse WebLogic adapters are done installing, go to the 'Servers' panel again, secondary click.
    * Select New -> Server -> Oracle -> Oracle WebLogic Server.
    * Choose the defaults and hit 'Next'.